 As of August 2022, nine programs have been created to help achieve digital equity and connect millions of Americans with remote work, education, and telehealth care resources.
 A list of these programs can be viewed here.
-Many states have even begun to pass legislation regarding funding, appropriations, and broadband divisions within the government to better there chances of receiving infrastructure or IIJA funding.
+Many states have even begun to pass legislation regarding funding, appropriations, and broadband divisions within the government to better their chances of receiving infrastructure or IIJA funding.

 That's where Stateside Associates can help.
-With an extensive review of state and federal legislation, executive orders, agency guidance and news sources, we're here to help track the funding process from grant allocation and disbursement.
+With an extensive review of state and federal legislation, executive orders, agency guidance, and news sources, we're here to help track the funding process from grant allocation and disbursement.
 Click here to learn more about our offerings.

 For specific questions regarding Broadband Infrastructure Funding programs, please contact: